 - 1. In the Uyuni Web UI, navigate to Home > My Organization > Configuration Channels. - 2.
 Use the search feature to locate a channel by name. - 3.
-Check the channel to be applied and click [Save Changes].
+Check the channel to be applied and click Save Changes.
 This saves to the database, but does not apply the changes to the channel.

-4. Apply the changes by clicking [Apply].
-This schedules the task to apply the changes to all clients within the organization.
+4. Apply the changes by clicking Apply within the organization.
+This schedules s the task to apply the changes to all clients

-Chapter 18.
+Chapter 19.
 Patch Management